 ... to a whole lot of acknowledgements for his musical creativity.

-... the figure of Pavarotti will eventually be remembered for his wide-spread popularity outside of the "classical" music world - whether as one of the Three Tenors, or through countless cooperations with rock and pop stars, and last but not least, his humanitarian work.
+And as much as the world of opera was where he originally came from...... the figure of Pavarotti will eventually be remembered for his wide-spread popularity outside of the "classical" music world - whether as one of the Three Tenors, or through countless cooperations with rock and pop stars, and last but not least, his humanitarian work.

 And as the day was slowly coming to its end...